Anti-Diarrheal Side Effects

 3. "Product Information.
 Imodium (loperamide)."
 Janssen Pharmaceutica, Titusville, NJ.

-Not all side effects for Anti-Diarrheal may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Anti-Diarrheal may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Anti-Diarrheal (loperamide)